-During the financial year, the Company issued 52,500,000 redeemable convertible preference shares at RM0.10 per share for cash.
-The 52,500,000 redeemable convertible preference shares were subsequently converted to 52,500,000 ordinary shares at a conversion price of RM0.10 per share.
-The shares were issued for working capital purposes.
+During the reporting period, the Company undertook:

+- a private placement of 21,818,000 new ordinary shares at an issue price of RM0.11 per share for cash.
+The shares were issued for construction and property development projects expenditure and working capital purposes; and - (ii) the issuance of 12,500,000 redeemable convertible preference shares at RM0.10 per share for cash.
+The 12,500,000 redeemable convertible preference shares were subsequently converted to 12,500,000 ordinary shares at a conversion price of RM0.10 per share.